virendra-chaturvedi/Assignments/README.md

 1. Periodic Table : HTML , CSS and Screenshot of the output page.
 2. Login Page: HTML , CSS and Screenshot of the output page.
+3. Navbar Page: HTML , CSS and Screenshot of the output page.